Teradata/stacki-wiki/Manage-Distributions.md

 (the OS pallet can be CentOS
 or RHEL or any other RHEL variant in the 6.x series >= 6.5).
-These two pallets are the minimal requirement for installing a Backend machine.
+These two pallets are the minimal requirement for installing a backend machine.
 Backend machines are assigned the _default_ distribution automatically.

 You can create additional distributions by adding ISOs you have downloaded or